flutter/website/src/development/packages-and-plugins/developing-packages.md

         ffiPlugin: true
 ```

-The native build systems that are invoked by FFI (and method channel) plugins are:
+The native build systems that are invoked by FFI (and method channels) plugins are:

 * For Android: Gradle, which invokes the Android NDK for native builds.
   * See the documentation in `android/build.gradle`.